 Why is it Important?
 GCSE stands for General Certificate of Secondary Education.
 GCSEs are the main qualification taken by 14-16 year olds.
 You can take GCSEs in a wide variety of academic and 'applied' (work related) subjects.
 GCSEs are highly valued by schools, colleges and employers.
 Obtaining GCSEs lead to a number of routes, mainly work, further study or an Apprenticeship.
 Most Universities will ask for 5 GCSEs grades A-C, including English and Maths (as well as A Levels or equivalent qualifications) (www.deni.gov.uk, 2009).

-- Children and young people from Castlereagh has been consistently higher than the Northern Ireland average from 2005/06 and Belfast has consistently been lower than the NI average.
+Young people gaining 5 GCSE's from Castlereagh has been consistently higher than the Northern Ireland percentage until 2012/13 and Belfast has consistently been lower than the NI percentage.